The Crash (Mad Men): Critical reception

 Upon its initial airing, television critics' reviews for "The Crash" were mixed to negative.
-Its departure from the standard Mad Men episode structure was described as the strongest yet, and many found it off-putting.
+Its departure from the standard Mad Men episode structure was described as the boldest yet, and many found it off-putting.
 Matt Zoller Seitz wrote, "I’m convinced that metafiction/jazzing around is the only prism through which “The Crash” is anything other than audaciously annoying.
 More so than any Mad Men episode I can recall, it doesn't quite feel like a Mad Men episode, but a bunch of half-formed ideas for a Mad Men episode".
 While praising the episode's humor, Seitz criticized the subplot with the African-American burglar in Don's house, viewing it as part of a pattern in the show of minorities being disappointingly uninteresting characters.
 He also considered the flashbacks to Don's past to be poorly edited and written, and felt that their intended message had already been established by that point in the show's run.
 Maureen Ryan of The Huffington Post argued that the episode "was amped up and yet often came off as filler", also disparaging the flashbacks as "embarrassingly thin, predictable slices of melodrama in a show that, at its best, embraces complex, thoughtful ambiguity."

 Alan Sepinwall was mixed, writing that much of the episode "was memorable, and a lot of it was funny – even before Ken started tapping and rapping, we got Don shouting about the timbre of his voice and being uncertain about whether he would be “forceful or submissive” (clearly still having last week's games with Sylvia on his mind) – but a lot of it played like parody: This is “Mad Men.”
 Now this is “Mad Men” on drugs.
 Any questions?"
 He predicted as a result that he would remember the episode chiefly for its unconventionality.
 Jenny Lower of Los Angeles magazine argued, "Where Roger’s acid trip became a plot device for him and Jane to reveal unspoken truths, it’s unclear exactly what this episode accomplished."
 Sarene Leeds of Rolling Stone similarly wrote, "If there was anything I learned from "The Crash" – other than Aaron Staton does a mean soft shoe – it was that I'd much rather watch Roger get high."
 Tim Goodman of The Hollywood Reporter said, "As a one-off experiment, it’s hard to fault [Matthew Weiner] for trying.
 A series creator should be allowed that.
 But I hope Dr. Hecht and his needles don’t show up again any time soon."